dnesting/netgear_cm_exporter/README.md

 # Netgear Cable Modem Exporter

-This fork makes this exporter work with my CM1200 as of 2024-04-28.
+This fork makes this exporter work with my CM1000 as of 2024-04-28.
 It needed changes to the authentication and fixing some of the metrics.
+The rest of this README is the original from the (archived) original.

 ---